The Transport Finance Law Review: Malta

 - have the power to lease the aircraft so as to generate income therefrom; and

-In relation to the chargee, should there be an event of default, such person may (1) take possession or control of any aircraft object charged to it; (2) sell or grant a lease of any such aircraft object; (3) collect or receive any income or profits arising from the management or used of any such aircraft object.
+In relation to the chargee, should there be an event of default, such person may take possession or control of any aircraft object charged to it; sell or grant a lease of any such aircraft object; and collect or receive any income or profits arising from the management or used of any such aircraft object.

 iii Arrest and judicial sale

 The law on ship arrest in Malta was, until 2006, governed by outdated and unclear rules and the Maltese admiralty jurisdiction was still being regulated by legislation that could be traced back to the mid-19th century position in England.
-These provided very limited heads of jurisdiction in rem on the basis of which a ship could be arrested and, in particular, did not regulate the substance of the action in rem.
+These provided very limited heads of jurisdiction in rem based on which a ship could be arrested and, in particular, did not regulate the substance of the action in rem.
 Problems arose in relatively more recent cases connected with bareboat charterers, for which no provision had been made.
-Furthermore, there was no right of sister ship or of associated ship arrest, nor any provisions for court-approved private sale of ships.
+Furthermore, there was no right of sister ship or of associated ship arrest, or any provisions for court-approved private sales of ships.

 All this changed with the statutory amendments introduced in 2006, as further amended in 2008.
 Although Malta is not a signatory to the Arrest Conventions of 1952 and 1999, the list of maritime claims that can be found under the current Maltese legislation reflects the lists found under these two Conventions and also closely adheres to the British Supreme Court Act of 1981.

-Ships are arrested in Malta by a Warrant of Arrest issued on any one of the grounds listed in Article 742B of the Code of Organisation and Civil Procedure giving rise to the in rem jurisdiction of the Maltese Courts.
-There are 25 maritime claims under Article 742B, which include claims to possession/ownership of a vessel; hypothecary/mortgage claims; claims for damage; and loss of life, salvage, pilotage, crew wages and registry fees, among others.
+Ships are arrested in Malta by a warrant of arrest issued on any one of the grounds listed in Article 742B of the COCP giving rise to the in rem jurisdiction of the Maltese courts.
+There are 25 maritime claims under Article 742B, which include:

-The claim against the vessel needs to exceed a minimum amount and has to be a valid one, since any claimant who maliciously arrests a vessel shall be held liable and exposed to penalties in accordance with the law.
-The claimant is usually requested to provide sufficient background relating to the facts of the case in order to establish whether there is a valid cause of action against the vessel, which could be substantiated by relevant documentation, such as unpaid invoices or similar documentary evidence.
+The claim against the vessel needs to exceed a minimum amount and has to be valid, since any claimant who maliciously arrests a vessel shall be held liable and exposed to penalties in accordance with the law.
+The claimant is usually requested to provide sufficient background relating to the facts of a case to establish whether there is a valid cause of action against the vessel, which could be substantiated by relevant documentation such as unpaid invoices or similar documentary evidence.
 However, such documentation is not strictly required at this stage, since the warrant of arrest is used for precautionary measures.